sezanzeb/input-remapper/readme/usage.md

   <img src="usage_2.png"/>
 </p>

-First, select your device (like your keyboard) from the large dropdown on the top.
+First, select your device (like your keyboard) from the large dropdown on the top, and add a mapping.
-Then you can already edit your keys, as shown in the screenshots.
+Then you can already edit your inputs, as shown in the screenshots.

 In the text input field, type the key to which you would like to map this key.
 More information about the possible mappings can be found [below](#key-names).

 Changes are saved automatically.
-Afterwards press the "Apply" button.
+Press the "Apply" button to activate (inject) the mapping you created.

-To change the mapping, you need to use the "Stop Injection" button, so that the application can read the original keycode.
+If you later want to modify the Input of your mapping you need to use the "Stop Injection" button, so that the application can read your original input.
 It would otherwise be invisible since the daemon maps it independently of the GUI.

 ## Troubleshooting